felipemnds/computer-science-notebook/object-oriented-programming/oop-in-java.md

 2. **Polymorphism** - multiples shapes of forms
 3. **Inheritance** - passing down traits from a parent to their child
 ## 1) Inheritance
 1. Create a "A" class that contains common fields and methods.
-This one's called "parent".
+This one's called "parent";
 2. Create other classes "B", "C", "D" (as much as you want) with the expression `extends A`.
 Those classes are called "chid".
 ## 2) Polymorphism
+1. Create "Person" class with `name` and `email`;
+2. Create "Student" and "Teacher" that `extends Person`;
+3.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3MTAwMjk5LDE5OTQzNDUyMDMsMTA5ND
-Y2NjI0MCw5MDk1MjE0NjEsLTQ2ODY3MjI3N119
+eyJoaXN0b3J5IjpbLTIxMzQ3ODkzMjAsMTk5NDM0NTIwMywxMD
+k0NjY2MjQwLDkwOTUyMTQ2MSwtNDY4NjcyMjc3XX0=
 -->